Cyrillinux/Ardui89/README.md

 # Ardui89 C IDE Beta 0.2.1

 Under GPL license

-Arduino achitectures : AVR, 8051, STC89C51, STC89C51, STC15F2K32K2...
+Add 8051 architectures family to Arduino IDE (STC89C51, STC89C51, STC15F2K32K2...)

 * DISCLAIMER OF ALL WARRANTIES *

 MACOS AND WINDOWS READY TOO !

-not official package and patch

-This project is new projet, just starting !
+This package is new projet, just begening, not official package and patch.

-This package and this patch for Arduino 1 8 19 allows to COMPIL a .ino for 8051 family in C and UPLOAD into STC89Cxx Family
+Allows to COMPIL a Arduino .ino file for 8051 family in C and UPLOAD into STC89C5x Family

+#Important

+Under WindOz, using absoluty last version (>=3.8) of CH340 drivers (CH341SER.ZIP)

 #Content